mshenfield/legitweet/README.md

 # legitweet
 Easily create a locale aware tweet for your cause.
-Inspired by the tweet card at [Stop Daylight Savings Time](stopdst.com).
+Inspired by the tweet card at [Stop Daylight Savings Time](https://stopdst.com/).

-`legitweet` use's the IP address of a visitor, and Sunlight Foundations Congress API to generate a tweet to your visitor's national representatives.
+`legitweet` use's the IP address of a visitor, and Sunlight Foundations Congress API to generate a tweet to your visitor's Congressmen, Senators, and/or Governor.

 This project uses [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) which is only supported in later versions of Firefox and Chrome.
 Consider using this [fetch pollyfill](https://github.com/github/fetch) for cross browser support.